-I spent the next few days wondering around Montreal, mesmerized by the architecture.
+I spent the next few days wandering around Montreal, mesmerized by the architecture.
 I ate poutine and bagels and smoked meat sandwiches.
 I met up with some travel bloggers for Vietnamese food.
 I went inside to Notre Dame Basilica and staring at the gorgeous altars inside.
-I walk through the Mont Royal Park and listened to a drum circle.
+I walk through the Mont-Royal Park and listened to a drum circle.
 I walked the cobblestone streets in Old Montreal and thought how it reminded me of Europe (I’d only been to Europe once before at this point in time).

 It’s been seven years since that short trip to Montreal, and I’m about to go back for an even shorter trip, two nights, but I have no complaints because I won a trip there.
 And if you’re wondering how I won a trip to Montreal I’d like to point you to this post here.
-I’m bringing my mom and we’ll be there for a couple days of the Montreal International Jazz Festival (one of many festivals Montreal has in the summer).
+I’m bringing my mom and we’ll be there for a couple of days during the Montreal International Jazz Festival (one of many festivals Montreal has in the summer).
 We’re even going to get to go on a hot air balloon ride over the city.
 She’s never been to Montreal or to Quebec.
 I won’t get to see everything while I’m there.
-I likely won’t see a 60 year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch everyone in a cafe sing and dance to a song.
+I likely won’t see a 60-year-old lady on a kick scooter, or see someone cross the street while reading a book, or watch everyone in a cafe sing and dance to a song.

 I hope, however, that I will have that moment where I can once again say, “holy shit Montreal is awesome.”